 As someone who grew up on the Atari 2600 and every system since, I’ve always had a strong belief that video games are so much more than mindless entertainment.
 There’s so much to learn including: hand-to-eye coordination, puzzle solving and even the very basics of strategizing.
 As a fairly sedentary activity, though, video games and even basic TV viewing get a bad rap.
 And that’s why I’m really intrigued by the Genius of Play campaign.

-Created by the not-for-profit Toy Association, the Genius of Play campaign seeks to explore and share the numerous ways that all levels of play can really help children learn and grow.
+The Genius of Play campaign seeks to explore and share the numerous ways that all levels of play can really help children learn and grow.

 The Genius of Play:

 Our mission is to provide families with the information and inspiration they need to make play an important part of their child’s day.
 Through our website and social media channels, parents can find facts, useful tips and expert advice on how toys and play can help kids build confidence, creativity, critical thinking and other skills that will serve them throughout their lives.
 Plus, you can get ideas on how to keep playtime fun and fresh!

 Besides sharing reports, studies, advice and even suggestions for playtime, the Genius of Play features some open discussions about the values of playtime.
 Through a new series of Play Talk videos, different parents share their thoughts and opinions on play.
 In particular, I was drawn to the one video discussing Kids & Screens.
 My boys spend a lot of time in front of their iPhones, iPads and computers, so I was real curious to see what other parents had to say.
 Take a look at this short video: